amejia18/AnniaMejiaFinalProject/README.md

 ## European Values Study 2017 Data Explorer
 By using 'AnniaMejiaFinalProject_1.Rmd', this interactive Shiny dashboard could be replicated to browse data from the 2017 European Values Study.

-This dashboard showcases two variables of interest found in this EVS 2017 data set.
+This dashboard showcases two variables of interest found in the EVS 2017 data set.
-The first variable (v72) is concerned with the level of agreement with the statement:
-* Men should have more right to a job than women when jobs are scarce.*
+The first variable (v72) is concerned with the level of agreement with the statement: Men should have more right to a job than women when jobs are scarce.

-The second variable (v80) is concerned with the level of agreement with the statement:
-* Employers should give priority to nationals over immigrants when jobs are scarce.*
+The second variable (v80) is concerned with the level of agreement with the statement: Employers should give priority to nationals over immigrants when jobs are scarce.

 Looking at these two variables of interest provides valuable information about how these attitudes vary age, sex and education to inform policy making across Europe.